LoginRadius/docs/content/guide/mfa/index.md

 2. To edit the template used for the SMS Passcode method, click the Edit icon given in the action bar highlighted in the previous step.

    > Note: Two Factor Authentication SMS template is sent to your users when they authenticate through their credentials.
-This SMS will contain an OTP that the users will need to enter to complete the log in.<a href="https://www.loginradius.com/docs/developer/guide/phone-login" target="_blank">Phone Login</a> should be enabled for your application to use this 2FA method.
+This SMS will contain an OTP that the users will need to enter to complete the login.<a href="https://www.loginradius.com/docs/developer/guide/phone-login" target="_blank">Phone Login</a> should be enabled for your application to use this 2FA method.

 ### Google Authenticator